-The Biological Corridor 5 is located in the South Eastern part of the country and it lies within the administrative jurisdiction of Pema Gatshel and Samdrup Jongkhar Dzongkhags as shown in Figure 1.
+The Biological Corridor 5 is located in the South-Eastern part of the country, and it lies within the administrative jurisdiction of Pema Gatshel and Samdrup JongkharDzongkhags as shown in Figure 1.
+Figure 1.
+Location of BC5

 It covers an area of 203.58 km2 and approximately 48 km in length and the corridor connects the Royal Manas National Park in the west and Jomotshangkha Wildlife Sanctuary in the east.
 It has an altitudinal variation from 127 to 1183 meters above mean sea level (masl).
 The main vegetation composition is tropical broad-leaved forest.
 It covers Norbugang and Choekhorling Gewogs under Pema Gatshel District; and Dewathang, Orong, Phuntshothang Gewogs under Samdrup Jongkhar District.